Joko Widodo: Rumors of interference

-On 12 February 2024, investigative journalist Dandhy Laksono released a documentary on YouTube directed by him, titled Dirty Vote, alleging that Joko Widodo used state funds to support Prabowo Subianto's campaign, becoming viral within the day and prompting accusations of sabotage by Prabowo's campaign team.
-The presidential office denied the claims, while protests were held in reaction to the allegations.
+On 12 February 2024, investigative journalist Dandhy Laksono released Dirty Vote, a documentary he directed and uploaded to YouTube, alleging that Joko Widodo had used state funds to support Prabowo Subianto's campaign.
+The film went viral within a day and prompted accusations of sabotage from Prabowo's campaign team.
+The presidential office denied the claims, and protests were held in response to the allegations.

 University diploma

+Jokowi's university diploma has been the subject of authenticity allegations.
+The first public figure to claim that Joko Widodo's academic degree was fake was Bambang Tri Mulyono in his book Jokowi Undercover.
+In 2017, he was tried in court and sentenced to three years in prison for defaming Joko Widodo.
-Jokowi's university diploma was questioned for its authenticity.
-Rismon Hasiholan Sianipar, an alumnus of the Faculty of Technology of Gajah Mada University who believes that his university diploma issued by Gadjah Mada University (UGM) in 1985 is fake, is supported by telematics expert Roy Suryo.

-Roy Suryo, a telematics expert and former Minister of Youth and Sports referred to his old post on 25 February 2020, which contained an attachment to the page of a 1985 graduation book.
-In the book, there is a photo of the late Hari Mulyono listed under the name ‘Jokowi’.
-In addition, Roy Suryo also questioned the authenticity of Jokowi's diploma, which has never been proven.
-In addition, Roy Suryo also highlighted the fonts or letters used in the document.
-According to him, printing technology in 1985 did not allow the use of fonts seen in Jokowi's diploma and thesis documents.
+Rismon Hasiholan Sianipar, an alumnus of the Faculty of Technology of Gadjah Mada University (UGM) who believes Jokowi's diploma is fake, wrote a forensic analysis of the degree.
+His work was supported by telematics expert and former Minister of Youth and Sports Roy Suryo.
+Suryo cited an earlier post of his from 25 February 2020, which included a page from a 1985 graduation book.
+He said the book showed a photograph of the late Hari Mulyono under the name "Jokowi".
+Suryo also questioned the authenticity of Jokowi's diploma and highlighted the typefaces used in the document, arguing that printing technology in 1985 would not have allowed the fonts seen in Jokowi's diploma and thesis documents.

+According to allegations advanced by Rismon Sianipar, Roy Suryo, and Tifauzia Tyassuma, Jokowi attended UGM but did not graduate because his grade point average was below two, while his brother-in-law Hari Mulyono did graduate.
+They further alleged that Joko Widodo borrowed and used Hari Mulyono's diploma for employment purposes and later used a diploma bearing Hari Mulyono's serial number, together with a photograph they described as a composite of Dumatno and Jokowi, as part of the requirements for his candidacy for Mayor of Surakarta.
+In 2017, Hari Mulyono reportedly died under unexplained circumstances.
+The police rejected these allegations and instead named Rismon Sianipar, Roy Suryo, and Dr. Tifauzia Tyassuma as suspects in cases of defamation and slander.

-On 15 and 16 April 2025, protests regarding the authenticity of his university diploma took place in Yogyakarta, right at UGM, and Surakarta, right at his residence.
+On 15 and 16 April 2025, protests over the authenticity of his university diploma took place at the UGM campus and at his residence in Surakarta.

-On 22 May 2025, after comparing Joko Widodo' university diploma with other diplomas and UGM's university record, Criminal Investigation Agency declared his university diploma authentic.
+On 22 May 2025, after comparing Jokowi's university diploma with other diplomas and UGM's university records, the Criminal Investigation Agency declared the diploma authentic.